atbcb/usab-uswds/webinars/_posts/2021-07-27-new-approaches-to-web-accessibility-requirements-under-wcag3.md

 ---
 layout: post
-title: "Section 508: New approaches to web accessibility requirements under WCAG3"
+title: "Section 508 Best Practices: New Approaches to Web Accessibility Requirements under WCAG3"
 date: 2021-07-27
 excerpt: This session will feature new and differing approaches to web accessibility requirements proposed for the next generation of these